gajim/gajim/README.md

 - python3-crypto to enable End to end encryption
 - python3-gnupg to enable GPG encryption
 - For zeroconf (bonjour) you need dbus-glib, python-avahi
-- gir1.2-gtkspell3-3.0 and aspell-LANG where lang is your locale eg. en, fr etc
+- gir1.2-gspell-1 and hunspell-LANG where lang is your locale eg. en, fr etc
 - gir1.2-secret-1 for GNOME Keyring or KDE support as password storage
 - D-Bus running to have gajim-remote working.
 Some distributions split dbus-x11, which is needed for dbus to work with Gajim.
 Version >= 0.80 is required.
 - python3-dbus bindings (>=1.2.0)